gridsmartercities/python-serverless-template/README.md

 Create a new folder with the name of your feature inside the *src* folder, and add a python file with an appropriate name to it.
 In this python file, define your lambda function handler.

-If you add a dependency (to an internal file with common code, or to an external python package), add a dependencies.json or dependencies.yaml file to your lambda folder, and specify the dependencies there.
+If that lambda needs an external library, add a requirements.txt file to the lambda folder, and specify the dependencies there.

 ### To run dredd locally: